SimplyStaking/panic_oasis/doc/INSTALL_AND_RUN.md

 ### Run using Docker

-**Important:** If you are choosing to run PANIC using docker, then the Web UI, MongoDB and Redis must also run using Docker if you want to use them.
+**Important:** If you are choosing to run PANIC using Docker, then the Web UI, MongoDB and Redis must also run using Docker if you want to use them.

 To run PANIC using Docker, you will first need to install Docker along with Docker-Compose.
 You will then obtain the Docker images and run everything.